Find Height of a Binary Tree

 Solution analysis

-We are doing post-order traversal for finding the height of the tree.
-So time complexity = O(n).
+We are doing post-order traversal to find the height i.e. visiting each node using post-order and doing O(1) operation with each node.
+So time complexity = n*O(1) = O(n).
 Space complexity is equal to the size of the recursion call stack, which is equal to the height of the tree.

 Solution idea